spectrocloud/librarium/docs/docs-content/registries-and-packs/deploy-pack.md

   manifest, **hello-universe.yaml**.
 Note that the **values.yaml** file has a corresponding `manifests/hello-universe` element with the same name as the YAML file.

-- **logo.webp** - This file contains a logo that displays when you create a cluster profile.
+- **logo.png** - This file contains a logo that displays when you create a cluster profile.

 - **README.md** - This file may contain the pack description, purpose, authors, and other relevant information.
 The README in the current example introduces the application used in the pack.